sxa/website-v2/content/blog/secure-software-development/index.md

 our builds across all of our platforms.
 The JSON-formatted SBOMs can be obtained along with the Eclipse Temurin builds.

-Additionally, we have been working towards having fully reproducable builds which are binary identical and can be rebuilt by others if desired in order to prove that we have built what we say we have, in the way we said we did.
+Additionally, we have been working towards having fully reproducible builds which are binary identical and can be rebuilt by others if desired in order to prove that we have built what we say we have, in the way we said we did.
 That way, a cautious user could rebuild what we have to verify that it is